vuola/UH_NumericalMethods/README.md

 CMake is expecting to find file *eigenpyConfig.cmake* from one of the subdirectories.

+#### other math libraries used

+Some of the exercises use these math libraries

+`sudo apt update`

+`sudo apt install libgsl-dev`

+`sudo apt install liblapack-dev libblas-dev`

-If everything is working, running *Build* from the footer menu of Visual Studio Code will place the target files into folders /build/excercise[nn].
+If everything is working, running *Build* from the low frame icon of Visual Studio Code will place the target files into folders /build/excercise[nn].